jalalah/389Rfall18/week/3/writeup/README.md

 Fred Kruegster,

 Thanks for reaching out to me on how to fix vulnerabilities within your website!
-I've compiled a list of some actions you can take to give your website, as well as your online accounts in general, better security.
+I've compiled a list of some actions you can take to give your website better security.

 ### Open ports